 Race director contact: AT100@runarkansas.com or 501-803-9411

 The format of the course is a 17-mile figure-eight loop followed by an 83-mile out-and-back through the Ouachita Mountains.
 Eight miles of the course--approximately mile 9 through 17 are on the Ouachita National Recreation Trail.
 There are a total of two miles of pavement on Highway 324, with the remainder of the mileage on forest roads and jeep trails of greatly varying quality.
 Total cumulative climb is about 12,000 feet.
 The Ouachita Trail is permanently marked with blue blazes.
-The remaining 92 miles will be marked with striped ribbon, chalk painted arrows (at turns), occasional signs, and glow sticks (at night).
+The remaining 92 miles will be marked with blue and white striped ribbon, chalk painted arrows (at turns), occasional signs, and glow sticks (at night).
 See Official Course Description for detailed course directions.

 All runners must wear assigned race numbers.
 It is the runner’s responsibility to ensure his/her race number is recorded at all aid stations.

 At no time may a runner ride in or on a vehicle of any kind.
 Violators will be disqualified.
 If you get off the course, you must return on foot to the point at which you left the trail.

 Do not litter on the course.
 Violators will be subject to disqualification.